alecsimone/OurYou/Frontend/components/icons/readme.md

 - If passed a titleTextReplacement prop, it should use that as the title text and not the iconName

-### It calls its onClick function
+### It calls its onTrigger function

-- FunctionalIcon can be passed an onClick function, which it should call when it's clicked.
+- FunctionalIcon can be passed an onTrigger function, which it should call when it's clicked, or on Enter or Space keydown.
-- This should also work when it's focused and the user hits enter, but we haven't implemented that yet.
+- Keyboard part is currently not working

 ### It adds its extraClass prop as a class